KDotWare/CS50x-Final-Project/README.md

 ## Installation
 > [!IMPORTANT]
-> This project is develop and build on a Linux environment, ubuntu distro.
+> This project is develop on a Linux environment, ubuntu distro.

 First ensure that you're up to date.
 ```